scikit-build/scikit-build-core/docs/getting_started.md

 CMake from searching for both `C` and `CXX` compilers (the default).

 `find_package(Python ...)` should always include the `Development.Module`
-component instead of `Developement`; the latter breaks if the embedding components are missing, such as when you are building redistributable wheels on Linux.
+component instead of `Development`; the latter breaks if the embedding components are missing, such as when you are building redistributable wheels on Linux.